Avec112/error-handling/README.md

 }
 ```

-Class MyErrorController will override the default BasicErrorController provided by default.
+Class `MyErrorController` will override the default `BasicErrorController` provided by default.
-All error handling will from now on be handled by MyErrorController.
+All error handling will from now on be handled by `MyErrorController`.

 Further steps could be to provide more information to be injected from the controller into
 the error pages.
 This is of course possible but outside the scope of this demonstration.
 Also what if you have a rest service and something fails will the client get some error.html page in return?
+(Tip: Take a look into `MyErrorController2.java` and `500.html`)

 Feel free to experiment further.